Immerse yourself in Italian language and culture

 In addition to the Italian language requirements (18 credits), students are required to complete three Italian Studies courses conducted in Italian (ITA), three Italian Studies courses conducted in English (IS), two courses from a list of associated disciplines, a senior seminar, and a thesis or internship.

-Italian Language (18 Credits)
+Italian Language (18 credits)

 Required courses (or equivalent proficiency):